stefanprodan/podinfo-deploy/helm/README.md

 # podinfo-deploy-helm

-A GitOps workflow for multi-env deployments with GitOps Toolkit.
+An workflow for multi-env deployments with GitOps Toolkit.

 Git repository definition: